KSA01/3d-tetris-game/README.md

 How to run this project:
 "git clone https://github.com/KSA01/3d-game" in the folder or directory you desire

+Run these command line in the terminal to install all the dependencies:
+- pip3 install pipreqs (If you do not have pip installed)
+- pip3 install -r requirements.txt

-Open in VSCode or Visual Studio and run the main.py file
+Open in VSCode or Visual Studio and run the "3dmain.py" file

 Making a new branch and switch to it: git checkout -b your_branch_name